juileebhosale/juileebhosale_blog/_posts/Post1_tutorial.md

 ### What is Github
 First things first let's start with by understanding what is Github and why you see every coder talk about it.
-In the most simplest words, Github is nothing but a sophisticated version control tool - kinda like Google docs for coders.
+In the most simplest words, Github is a version control tool - kinda like Google docs but for coders.

 Imagine this - you and another coder are working on the same code file but own different aspects of the code.
 You both work started working on a code which had 10 lines initially but you deleted line 2 and added 3 new lines.
 Meanwhile your colleague changed line 3 and added some of his code.
 Now it's time to put the code together in one.
 But uh oh, your colleague will have completely different code file than you.